Fulbright Scholar-in-Residence Program

 8. Our institution would like to apply for an S-I-R award and name someone who was recently in the United States on a Fulbright Scholar award.
 Is this acceptable?

-Preference is given to scholars who have not previously served as a Fulbright scholar and has not had opportunities to teach, study or conduct research in the United States for an extended period within the past five years.
+Preference is given to scholars who have not previously served as a Fulbright Scholar and has not had opportunities to teach, study or conduct research in the United States for an extended period within the past five years.
+Substantial recent experience is defined by a period aggregating more than an academic year (nine months) during the past five years.
 If you request a scholar with such recent experience in the United States, the proposal must give special justification.
 Additionally, any named scholar should be mindful of any restrictions that may be tied to their prior U.S. visa (i.e., for J1, the 24-month bar).
 Reach out to IIE at sir@iie.org if you have questions about a proposed scholar’s eligibility.

 9. What are some examples of cross-campus and community engagement?